toz7ekma/basement/README.md

 * new category
 ---
-mainly created to reduce repos that i starred O_o
+mainly created to reduce the number of repos that i starred O_o
 ---